sagnikghosh03/sagnikghosh03/README.md

 ![](https://komarev.com/ghpvc/?username=sagnikghosh03)

 Driven by a passion for data and an unyielding curiosity about its power, I am a certified Google Data Analytics Professional with a strong foundation in data analysis.
-My goal is to excel as a Data Analyst or Data Scientist, leveraging insights to drive informed decision-making.
+I aim to excel as a Data Analyst or Data Scientist, leveraging insights to drive informed decision-making.

 <h3 align="left">Connect with me:</h3>